Growixtech/PhotoGallery/README.md

 ---

-For any queries, please contact: [Your Email] | Slack: #hackfusion-interns
+For any queries, please contact: thegrowixtech@gmail.com | Slack: #hackfusion-interns

 **End of Document**